 So what makes ABM so very different?

 You may feel like what you are doing right now is quite similar to ABM.
 You may feel like your digital team is being ultra-targeted with their activity and you may be happy with all the high-quality leads you are getting at the moment.
 However, ABM is the next level of B2B marketing.

 1. ABM marketing is beyond the targeting that you are doing right now

 You may be already using all the targeting methods that networks and channels allow you to use (location, job titles, industries, etc.), but ABM goes well beyond that.
 ABM targets the exact companies that you want to work with, the ones that are most likely to buy from you and using the very similar channels, just with a very different approach.

-ABM marketing focuses on accounts and truly understanding these accounts.
+2. ABM marketing focuses on accounts and needs time to truly understand these accounts.